Easy1000/simple-chatbot/README.md

 JSON payload details:

-- sender: is the sender id, used by Rasa to keep tract multiple conversations
+- sender: is the sender id, used by Rasa to keep tract multiple conversations (**IMPORTANT**: sender field will be used as sender id/session id for Rasa to keep track of conversation, preferrably act as identification of customer and the user/freelancer)
 - message: message sent by user in the chat room, used to trigger certain action